California Reptiles & Amphibians

 Conservation Issues (Conservation Status)

-Designated a species of special concern by the state of California due to extensive land use changes in its restricted range, including conversion of large areas of suitable habitat to row crops in the San Joaquin Valley and urban development in areas of the inner Coast Ranges, both of which eliminate the snake's food base and the mammal burrows it uses for refuge.
+Designated a Species of Special Concern by the state of California due to extensive habitat loss and fragmentation in its restricted range, including conversion of large areas of suitable habitat to agricultural use in the San Joaquin Valley and urban development in areas of the inner Coast Ranges, both of which eliminate the snake's food base and the mammal burrows it uses for refuge.

 Taxonomy